What is B-BBEE?

 - Exempted Micro Enterprises (EMEs): Enterprises with an annual revenue of below R10 million

 The dti provides all EMEs and start-up enterprises (operational for less than 1 year) with an automatic B-BBEE status of "Level Four Contributor".
-If an EME has at 51% black beneficiaries, it acquires status as a "Level Two Contributor", while those with at least 75% black beneficiaries have a "Level One Contributor" status.
+If an EME has at 51% black beneficiaries, it acquires status as a "Level Two Contributor", while those with 100% black beneficiaries have a "Level One Contributor" status.
 EMEs are required to produce an affidavit, available on the dti website, declaring that they qualify as an Exempted Micro Enterprise based on their annual total revenue, allocated budget, or gross receipts and percentage of black beneficiaries.
 Customers who procure from a B-BBEE certified EME are able to claim B-BBEE points, which may B-BBEE certified small businesses with a competitive advantage over those who are uncertified.

 B-BBEE Certificates and Verification